vpavlenko/study-music/talks/f0/02_analysis.md

 - "Drum stems audio to midi" is a separate task which may have some good solution
 - Maybe Ableton
 - Try Omnizart
+- For piano: either [bytedance](https://github.com/bytedance/piano_transcription) or "Onsets and Frames"